 However, if you do not make the decisions in advance, I guarantee you that you will hesitate to make them later and that hesitation may be the difference between you living or dying.

 You will notice that time or the lack of it seems to be the common denominator in the need for you to make your moral decisions in the use of deadly force well in advance.

 (Lethal Force Scenario played out in classroom.
 Students raise hands at the precise moment when they would shoot.
 End result is numerous first time students shoot too fast or wait too long…)

 Any doubts as to when and if you are willing to use deadly force will cost you time should you ever need to use deadly force.
-That extra time in making the Right Decision may adversely affect your survival and the survival of those around you.
+That extra time may make the difference in making the Right Decision which adversely effects your survival and the survival of those around you.